epdsn/CharlesSchwabApp/README.md

 2. **"ngrok tunnel offline"**
    - Restart ngrok: `ngrok http 8000`
-   - Update the redirect URI in the script with the new ngrok URL
+   - Update the redirect URI in your `.env` file with the new ngrok URL

 3. **"404 Not Found" on API calls**
    - Check if the API endpoint is correct